 The agency has created a framework based on the three stages of co-creation: ideation, where participants all share creative thoughts and themes; this provides fuel for solution development, where some of those ideas are firmed up into how a product or service might eventually look then fashioned into prototypes; and test & validate, where the idea is interrogated.
 This guaranteed, physical, testable output is perhaps co-creation’s greatest benefit.

-WPNC has run a series of workshops allowing attendees to sample how co-creation can help charities.
+WPNC has run a series of workshops allowing attendees to sample how co-creation can help.
 Mixing up teams from different organisations gives participants a feel for working with people outside their normal sphere.
 This would be replicated via interdepartmental sessions in a normal co-creation setting.

 Groups reached a consensus on which idea to develop in their teams, and each member contributed further thoughts to develop the concept.
 Finally, the crystallised product ideas were presented back to the room.